ARUtools/ARUtools/CODE_DESIGN.md

 - In the initial cleaning functions (`clean_metadata()`, `clean_site_index()`)
   users can specify existing column names, but they will then be formatted to standard names
-- Later functions will not allow users to specify different column names and they are assumed to be standardized
+- Later functions will not allow users to specify different column names (generally) and they are assumed to be standardized
   - `file_name`, `path`
   - `date`, `date_start`, `date_end`, `date_time`, `date_time_start`, `date_time_end`